mo-zaghloul/ECU-Scholar/README.md

 ---

-## 🚀 Making Student & TA Life Easier!
+## 🚀 Making Student & TAs Life Easier!
 With ECU Scholar, I'm working to create a **seamless university experience** for students and teaching assistants alike.
 The goal is to **simplify academic life** by **centralizing schedules, learning materials, tasks, and attendance** in a **mobile-first** experience.

 ---